huaweicloud/terraform-provider-huaweicloud/docs/data-sources/nat_gateway.md

 ## Argument Reference

-* `region` - (Optional, String) The region in which to obtain the gateways.
+* `region` - (Optional, String) Specifies the region in which to create the Nat gateway resource.
 If omitted, the provider-level region will be used.

-* `id` - (Optional, String) The ID of the NAT gateway.
+* `id` - (Optional, String) Specifies the ID of the NAT gateway.

+* `name` - (Optional, String) Specifies the nat gateway name.
+The name can contain only digits, letters, underscores (_), and hyphens(-).

-* `name` - (Optional, String) The name of the NAT gateway.
+* `internal_network_id` - (Optional, String) Specifies the network ID of the downstream interface (the next hop of the DVR) of the NAT gateway.

-* `description` - (Optional, String) The information about the NAT gateway..
+* `router_id` - (Optional, String) Specifies the ID of the router this nat gateway belongs to.

 * `spec` - (Optional, String) The NAT gateway type.
     The value can be:
-              1: small type, which supports up to 10,000 SNAT connections.
+    * `1`: small type, which supports up to 10,000 SNAT connections.
-              2: medium type, which supports up to 50,000 SNAT connections.
+    * `2`: medium type, which supports up to 50,000 SNAT connections.
-              3: large type, which supports up to 200,000 SNAT connections.
+    * `3`: large type, which supports up to 200,000 SNAT connections.
-              4: extra-large type, which supports up to 1,000,000 SNAT connections.
+    * `4`: extra-large type, which supports up to 1,000,000 SNAT connections.

-* `router_id` - (Optional, String) The router ID.

-* `internal_network_id` - (Optional, String) The network ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
+* `description` - (Optional, String) Specifies the description of the nat gateway.
+The value contains 0 to 255 characters, and angle brackets (<) and (>) are not allowed.

-* `status` - (Optional, String) The status of the NAT gateway.
+* `status` - (Optional, String) Specifies the status of the NAT gateway.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `admin_state_up` - The unfrozen or frozen state.
-                        The value can be:
-                          true: indicates the unfrozen state.
-                          false: indicates the frozen state.